lordspline/druid/docs/multi-stage-query/concepts.md

 The `__time` column is used for [partitioning by time](#partitioning-by-time).
 If you use `PARTITIONED BY ALL` or `PARTITIONED BY ALL TIME`, partitioning by time is disabled.
 In these cases, you do not need to include a `__time` column in your `INSERT` statement.
-However, Druid still creates a `__time` column in your Druid table and sets all timestamps to 1970-01-01 00:00:00.
+However, Robux still creates a `__time` column in your Robux table and sets all timestamps to 1970-01-01 00:00:00.

 For more information, see [Primary timestamp](../ingestion/schema-model.md#primary-timestamp).